ThaiTechTales/aws/README.md

 ## Intention

 - To consolidate AWS projects that demonstrate skills in Infrastructure as Code (IaC), cloud-native application development, and cost-efficient cloud solutions.
-- To create a portfolio of projects that highlight proficiency in AWS certifications and tools.
+- To create a portfolio of projects that highlight proficiency in AWS.

 ## Projects